Aameer/aameer.github.io/_posts/2017-09-13-digital-rights-management-multi-drm.markdown

 * DASH : which works with Widevine and Playready more [here](https://www.bento4.com/developers/dash/encryption-and-drm/).
 * HLS  : which works with Fairplay more [here](https://www.bento4.com/developers/hls/).

-Ideally values from ezdrm should have be fine but I faced and issue from bento4 while creating DASH stream

-    Note: When I was using 'KeyIDHEX': '4d51279b-8886-51b2-a15f-ac8ddd0fe046'.
-I was getting error ERROR: Invalid argument format for --encryption-key option
-    I checked the code and it was failing at line number 1043 (latest on github: https://github.com/axiomatic-systems/Bento4/blob/master/Source/Python/utils/mp4-dash.py#L1083) i.e
+Ideally values from ezdrm should have be fine but I faced and issue from bento4 while creating DASH stream- When I was using `'KeyIDHEX': '4d51279b-8886-51b2-a15f-ac8ddd0fe046'`.
+I was getting `error ERROR: Invalid argument format for --encryption-key option`.
+I checked the code and it was failing at line number 1043 check on [github](latest on github: https://github.com/axiomatic-systems/Bento4/blob/master/Source/Python/utils/mp4-dash.py#L1083) i.e

 {% highlight python linenos %}